 For example, rough spots can be smoothed with a little moleskin or duct tape.
-In leather shoes, areas that cause pressure can be stretched with a shoe stretcher.
+In leather shoes, areas that cause pressure can be stretched with a shoe stretcher or shoe tree.
 Stiff leather can be softened and waterproofed with an application of mink oil.

 Condition your feet to avoid blisters

 With any activity, it is wise to get into shape gradually to avoid injury.
 Be sure your feet are in good shape to avoid blisters when standing, walking, hiking or running.

 - Keep toenails properly trimmed and calluses smoothed and moisturised.